UKPLab/CARE/docs/source/for_developers/basics/conventions.rst

 There are currently two main branches in the repository:

 - `main`: holds only verified, stable and deployable code.
 Only major pull requests are added to this by repo maintainers.
 This branch is protected.
 - `dev`: holds current, stable code under development.
-This branch may include experimental features etc. and is merged to `main` occasionally, when a milestone is finished.
+This branch may include experimental features etc. and is merged to `main` occasionally.
 This branch is protected.

 General Guidelines
 ~~~~~~~~~~~~~~~~~~